I beg to move, That the Bill be now read a Second time.

 The point about the notices is relevant, and it should worry the Minister because the way that notices work under domestic legislation is very helpful not just to journalists but to the police.
 Sometimes when the police put a notice to a journalistic organisation, that organisation will go back to the police and say, “You are asking for a huge amount, and we don’t really think it is necessary for your investigation.
 Let us enter a dialogue with you to narrow down your search so you can get information that will really help you, and therefore you will not have to waste so much time.”
 The notice actually turns out to be helpful in speeding up investigations.
 Given that that is the whole purpose of this Bill, the Minister should go away and look at that.

 Moreover, it is not just about thinking of the police’s point of view in speeding things up; it is also about making sure the police know whether the evidence exists.
 The way some notices work at the moment is that the police go on a fishing trip.
-There is the example from Durham police, which applied to the BBC without notice.
-Durham police was eventually told that it could not do that and that, if it had submitted a notice, it would have learned that the material no longer existed.
+There is the example from Durham police, they applied to the BBC without notice.
+Durham police were eventually told that they could not do that and that, if they had submitted a notice, they would have learned that the material no longer existed.
 Again, the BBC was trying to save police time.

 Some of the carefully constructed domestic law needs to be put into this internationally applying legislation in order to help the police and security services, not just journalists.
 I am sure this is just an unintended consequence, and I am sure there is no malice, so I hope this is the sort of issue that can be settled by a few meetings and a few amendments that garner support from both sides of the House.
 That is how scrutiny should operate in this Parliament, and I hope the Minister, with his usual generosity, will be open-minded to that approach.